Updated on February 5, 2025

 Woman drinking coffee on couch

-More severe effects include:
+Some examples of severe side effects include:

 • Internal bleeding and ulcers